bkandh30/AWS-Cloud-Resume-Challenge/README.md

   - Developed using **Python 3.13**.
   - The function's core logic involves:
     - Receiving the request from API Gateway.
-    - Interacting with the `cloud-resume-challenge-test` DynamoDB table to atomically increment the `views` attribute for the designated counter item.
+    - Interacting with the `cloud-resume-challenge` DynamoDB table to atomically increment the `views` attribute for the designated counter item.
     - Returning the updated `views` count in the HTTP response.
   - **IAM Role**: An IAM role was created and assigned to the Lambda function, granting it permissions to:
     - Write logs to Amazon CloudWatch Logs (for monitoring and debugging).
-    - Perform `dynamodb:UpdateItem` and `dynamodb:GetItem` actions on the specific `cloud-resume-challenge-test` DynamoDB table resource.
+    - Perform `dynamodb:UpdateItem` and `dynamodb:GetItem` actions on the specific `cloud-resume-challenge` DynamoDB table resource.
 - **Amazon API Gateway**:

   - An HTTP API (or REST API) endpoint was configured in API Gateway.